Non linear Regge trajectories of quarkonia from holography: Introduction

-In this work, we use the WKB approximation, considering the Langer correction, to build an AdS/QCD model that reproduces a Regge trajectory of the form \eqref{eq: phenomenological Regge trajectory - intro}.
-The model is shown to provide also decay constants with a reasonable agreement with the results obtained from experimental data.
-The structure of the present article is as follows: in Sec.~\ref{sec: Holographic AdS models with a dilaton background} we review the general form of holographic models with a dilaton background and the particular case of the soft-wall.
+The structure of the present article is as follows: In Sec.~\ref{sec: Holographic AdS models with a dilaton background} we review the general form of holographic models with a dilaton background and the particular case of the soft-wall.
 Then, in the following sections we show a sequence of steps aimed to reproduce a Regge trajectory of the form \eqref{eq: phenomenological Regge trajectory - intro}.
-As the first building block of the model, in Sec.~\ref{sec: Model I: Mass shift} we explain how to add a term of mass shift that will be generate the parameter $c_1$.
-In Sec.~\ref{sec: Non linear Regge trajectories}, we make some remarks on the application of the WKB method in holography and develop a method to approximate the integral that appears in the WKB quantization condition for large values of masses.
+As the first building block of the model, in Sec.~\ref{sec: Mass shift} we explain how to add a term of mass shift that will generate the parameter $c_1$.
+In Sec.~\ref{sec: Nonlinear Regge trajectories}, we make some remarks on the application of the WKB method in holography and develop a method to approximate the integral that appears in the WKB quantization condition for large values of masses.
 These remarks will be important through the following sections.
 Then we reproduce the exponent of $2/3$ using the WKB approach explained before.
-At the end of this section, we add the last building block to the model, introducing a new parameter to it that will be responsible for reproducing the parameter $c_0$ in \eqref{eq: phenomenological Regge trajectory - intro}.
-Finally, in Secs.~\ref{sec: Numerical Results} and \ref{sec: Conclusions}, we present the Numerical Results and conclusions, respectively.
+At the end of this section we introduce a new parameter that will be responsible for reproducing the parameter $c_0$ in \eqref{eq: phenomenological Regge trajectory - intro}.
+In Sec.~\ref{sec: Decay Constants} we discuss the calculation of the decay constants and add the last building block of the model.
+Finally, in Secs.~\ref{sec: Numerical Results} and \ref{sec: Conclusions}, we present the numerical results and conclusions, respectively.